 Phyllida Barlow was born in Newcastle-upon-Tyne and graduated from the Slade School of Fine Art and was Professor of Fine Art at the Slade.
 Her work incorporates an enormous range of mass produced materials including cardboard, fabric, paper, glue, paint, plastic, wood, rubber, hardboard, and adhesive tape.
 Barlow's work questions the nature and role of the sculptural object in contemporary culture, utilising an extensive, fluid vocabulary and immense enthusiasm for engaging with the physical 'stuff' of the world.
 She creates new relationships, experimenting with unexpected combinations of materials creating objects and environments, which encourage us to see the everyday world with fresh eyes.

-In addition to her regular teaching commitments at the Slade she has lectured extensively, for example Hearsay, Rumours, Bed-sit Dreamers and Art Begins Today, The Whitechapel Art Gallery and Tate Modern, 2002-2003; Lost for Words, Eva Hesse Symposium, Tate Modern, 2003.
+In addition to her teaching commitments at the Slade she has lectured extensively, at institutions including The Whitechapel Art Gallery and Tate Modern.